dadadel/pyment/README.rst

 At the end, patches are generated for each file.
 Then, man can apply the patches to the initial scripts.
 It is also possible to generate the python file with the new docstrings, or to retrieve only the docstrings...

-Currently, the managed styles in input/output are javadoc, one variant of reST (re-Structured Text, used by Sphinx), numpydoc, groups (only input, Google style).
+Currently, the managed styles in input/output are javadoc, one variant of reST (re-Structured Text, used by Sphinx), numpydoc, google docstrings, groups (other grouped style).

 You can also configure some settings via the command line or a configuration file.